Leah Hirsig: After the Abbey

 With Crowley, Leah had a daughter, whom they named Anna Leah (Poupée) Crowley.
 She was born on 26 January 1920 in Fontainebleau, France.
 She died on 15 October 1920.

 Hirsig's role as Crowley's initiatrix reached a pinnacle in the spring of 1921 when she presided over his attainment of the grade of Ipsissimus, the only witness to the event.

 By June 1924, while Hirsig—the Scarlet Woman—stayed loyal to Crowley during money troubles and painful surgeries for his asthma symptoms, the two of them found their relationship was suffering.
 She wrote in her diary that his "rasping voice so jarred me that I wanted to scream."
 After a few months Crowley broke it off, presenting her with a new "Scarlet Woman" by the name of Dorothy Olsen.

 But this did not lead Hirsig to abandon her commitment to Thelema.
 Her diary from this period reveals her continuing devotion to the Great Work, her renewal of her magical oaths, her ongoing invocations of Ra Hoor Khuit, and her consecration of herself as the bride of Chaos.
 In 1925, when Crowley asked her to serve again for a period as his scribe and secretary, she readily accepted; she was ready to give her assistance when it was necessary to the furtherance of his magical work and to the promulgation of the Law of Thelema.
 As Crowley wrote in his diary during the Cefalù period, "She loves me for my work ...
 She knows and loves the God in me, not the man; and therefore she has conquered the great enemy that hides behind his clouds of poisonous gas, Illusion."

 Later life and death

 Hirsig spent the winter in Paris, France, where her financial problems continued.
 Crowley biographer Lawrence Sutin rejects the assertion of earlier writers that she worked as a prostitute.
 She continued to work for Crowley and the promulgation of Thelema for at least three years.

-She later married William George Barron, with whom she had a son, Alexander Barron.
+She later had a son by William George Barron called Alexander Barron Hirsig.

 On March 13, 1926 her sister Marian Dockerill (born Anna Maria Hirsig), published her exposé on Aleister Crowley, "Oom the Omnipotent" and others in a series of articles which began running on this date in the New York Journal, titled "My Life in a Love Cult, A Warning to All Young Girls".
-This exposé has been adjudicated -incorrectly- to their other sister Magdalena Alma Hirsig, in the belief that Marian Dockerill was not a real name, but a pseudonym.
+This exposé has been adjudicated, incorrectly, to their other sister Magdalena Alma Hirsig, in the belief that Marian Dockerill was not a real name, but a pseudonym.
+Research now indicates that the actual author of these articles was the journalist and writer William Seabrook.